jiji123526/letmetellu/MIGRATION_NOTES.md

 ## Recent implementation updates

+### D1 variable-bound thread expansion and accurate 5xx counting — 2026-08-10

+- Five real `/api/data` failures were recorded twice as ten route errors because each thrown request emitted both `unhandled_exception` and `request_failed`.
+Unhandled requests now emit only the more specific event.
+- The failures occurred when a 50-message page contained 50 unique thread roots.
+The flat-thread query repeated all root placeholders for roots and children, producing 102 bound variables and exceeding D1's statement limit.
+- Root IDs now enter the query once through a `requested_roots` values CTE and are joined for both root and child lookups.
+A full 50-root page uses 52 variables while retaining non-recursive indexed lookups.
+- Regression coverage verifies the maximum page case remains below 100 bound variables and that unhandled failures are not counted twice.

+Trade-off: the values CTE adds a small amount of SQL planning structure, but removes duplicated bindings and preserves the same returned thread rows and ordering.

+### Bounded Worker cache for failed link previews — 2026-08-09

+- The Worker preview route now caches unsupported or stable client failures for 15 minutes, transient upstream gateway and timeout failures for 60 seconds, and successful responses without usable title/image metadata for five minutes.
+- Successful metadata keeps the existing one-hour cache.
+Rate-limit responses, internal failures and URL-policy rejection before a cache key is accepted are not cached.
+- This prevents repeatedly rendered unsupported, empty or temporarily unavailable links from triggering another outbound metadata fetch on every visit while retaining prompt recovery from temporary upstream failures.

+Trade-off: a link that begins returning valid metadata immediately after a cached failure can keep its fallback card for at most the applicable one- or fifteen-minute window.
+The bounded TTLs intentionally favor lower outbound traffic without turning failures into long-lived browser-session state.

+### In-flight channel-init request deduplication — 2026-08-09

+- Client calls for the same normal or live channel now share one in-flight `/api/init` request instead of issuing parallel copies when bootstrap, reconnect and state-refresh triggers overlap.
+- The broker retains no completed response, so a later refresh still reaches the server and receives current notice, passcode, moderation, live and channel-setting state.
+- Successful passcode verification explicitly drops any matching normal/live in-flight entry before the authenticated refresh begins.

+Trade-off: simultaneous consumers now receive the same success or failure.
+This only coalesces an already-running request and does not introduce a freshness window, so it reduces burst duplication without delaying later state changes.

+### Distinct Worker path for profile-channel reads — 2026-08-09

+- The same-origin `/api/user?channel=...` proxy now forwards public owner-profile channel reads to `/api/user/profile-channels` while authenticated dashboard bootstrap remains on `/api/user`.
+- The Worker already routes the namespaced path through the same validated handler, so response shape, authorization behavior and UI remain unchanged.
+- Cloudflare path analytics can now separate profile-popup traffic from authenticated dashboard state reads before any caching or broader user-state optimization is considered.

+Trade-off: historical `/api/user` analytics and new measurements are not directly comparable until the profile-channel share is accounted for.
+This is intentionally a measurement-only split and does not reduce requests by itself.

+### Five-minute private browser cache for chat media — 2026-08-09

+- Authorized message, legacy-gallery and DM media responses now use `private, max-age=300, must-revalidate` instead of `private, no-store`.
+- Only the browser that successfully fetched the protected media may reuse it for five minutes; Cloudflare and other shared caches remain prohibited from storing the response.
+- Channel configuration assets retain `private, no-store`, while the existing profile and background cache policies remain unchanged.

+Trade-off: after a photo is deleted or the viewer loses access, a copy already fetched by that browser can remain reusable from its private cache for up to five minutes.
+New requests after expiration must revalidate, and users who never passed channel authorization cannot populate this cache.

+### Lower super-admin dashboard and support-thread polling cost — 2026-08-09

+- The visible super-admin dashboard now refreshes its full reports, ticket lists and support-stat aggregation every 60 seconds instead of every 30 seconds.
+Operational health retains its independent five-minute freshness window.
+- An open platform-support thread still checks for new messages every 30 seconds, but its linked guided-session transcript is fetched only once per `source_session_id` instead of on every poll.
+- Focus and visibility events within ten seconds of a successful thread read no longer issue another identical request.
+Sending a reply or closing a thread forces a fresh read and waits behind any request already in flight.

+Trade-offs: a new report or ticket can take up to 60 seconds to appear in the super-admin list rather than 30 seconds.
+Linked guided-session data is treated as immutable after ticket escalation; message-thread state remains independently refreshed every 30 seconds.

+### Event-sensitive super-admin reads and incremental support polling — 2026-08-09

+- The super-admin dashboard now polls a lightweight `dashboard-version` response once per minute.
+Full reports and ticket lists reload only when support-thread or channel-report activity changes, or after an explicit local action/manual refresh.
+- Support statistics were split into a dedicated endpoint and refresh independently every five minutes instead of running their message rollup on every list refresh.
+- Operational health performs no startup read.
+Its card is collapsed initially, loads on first expansion, and only then participates in the existing five-minute visible-tab refresh cycle.
+- Closed platform-support threads stop polling.
+Open threads send their last `(created_at, id)` cursor and receive only newer immutable messages, while thread status continues to refresh every 30 seconds.
+- Linked guided-session transcripts remain one read per source session, and bounded cursor validation prevents oversized or malformed incremental-read parameters.

+Trade-offs: the full admin list can be up to 60 seconds behind a remote change, statistics can be up to five minutes behind, and operational health is unavailable until the administrator expands its card.
+The lightweight version query still performs two small indexed/aggregate reads per minute, but avoids repeated ticket serialization and message-rollup work when nothing changed.

 ### Worker security checks run continuously in GitHub Actions — 2026-08-09

 - Added a least-privilege GitHub Actions workflow for Worker changes on `main`, pull requests targeting `main`, and manual dispatch.